I Am the Avalanche: History

 On March 6, 2011, I Am The Avalanche opened for Paramore during a concert in Puerto Rico, where they played several songs from their upcoming album.
+The album, Avalanche United, which was released on October 11, 2011 saw the band drifting away from their first release's "mid-tempo, heavy rock feel" of their debut, and incorporating melodic punk influences such as Descendents and Bad Religion.

-Avalanche United was then released on October 11, 2011, to incredibly positive reviews.
+Avalanche United was released on October 11, 2011, to incredibly positive reviews.
 In a review of the album, rock music magazine 'The 1st Five' acknowledged the long wait between the band's first and second records, and also the growth it had afforded them; "Yes, six years was a long time to wait for a new I Am The Avalanche record.
 But if they can make another leap like the one between their self-titled debut and Avalanche United I’ll wait as long as they like."
-I Am The Avalanche then played a stint on The Vans Warped Tour from June 16 - July 3, 2012, in support of the record, and also went on to play as part of that year's Soundwave Festival in Australia.
+I Am The Avalanche then played a stint on The Vans Warped Tour from June 16 – July 3, 2012, in support of the record, and also went on to play as part of that year's Soundwave Festival in Australia.

-In September 2013, it was announced that I Am The Avalanche had entered The Barber Shop Studios to begin tracking their third full length, and on January 8, 2014, the band announced via their Facebook page that their third full-length album, titled Wolverines, would be released on March 17 of that year on I Surrender Records.
+In September 2013, it was announced that I Am The Avalanche had entered The Barber Shop Studios to begin tracking their third full length, and shortly afterwards, guitarist Mike Ireland announced his departure from the group.
+On January 8, 2014, the band announced via their Facebook page that their third full-length album, titled Wolverines, would be released on March 17 of that year on I Surrender Records.
 They wrote, 'WOLVERINES is an album that’s been a serious labor of love for us and one that we’re incredibly proud of.
 The Ratt, our super-talented drummer, produced the record and the great Will Yip mixed it.'.
 At the same time, they streamed the first single from the album, 'The Shape I'm In', on Esquire Magazine's website.